Puberty Blues (film): Critical reaction

+Journalist, Helen Pitt wrote about the film for the Sydney Morning Herald when she was a teenager.
+She again wrote about it in 2021 for the newspaper, 40 years after its release.
+Pitt praised the film, asserting that it "serves as a valuable timepiece."

+In 2021, Greta Parry of The Guardian wrote that the film "offered a sharp rebuttal to the idealised version of the Australian beach – that of an egalitarian paradise – that has long lived in our collective imagination."

+Overall, “Puberty Blues” is regarded as a significant film in Australian cinema, capturing the nuances of teenage life and the surfing scene of its time.

 Home media

 Puberty Blues was first released on home video in the early 1980s.
 It made its debut on DVD with a new print by Umbrella Entertainment in 2003.
 The DVD is compatible with all region codes and includes special features such as the trailer, interviews with Nell Schofield and Bruce Beresford, trivia and biographies.

 In 2013, Umbrella Entertainment released the film on Blu-ray.

 Umbrella Entertainment has also released a three-disc DVD set with Monkey Grip and Dimboola.